Last Updated: 05/11/2025

 What you should do if your pet accidentally eats chocolate?

-The risk of toxicity from hot cross buns, comes from the consumption of sultanas and raisins.
+The risk of toxicity from hot cross buns, comes from the consumption of sultanas and raisins, and also the chocolate chips in some varieties.

 Often found in traditional hot cross buns, ingestion of grapes and their dehydrated versions can cause irreversible kidney failure in cats and dogs.